Huhu beetle: Hosts

+Distribution

+The huhu beetle is endemic to New Zealand where it is widespread throughout the main islands, occurring from sea level up to altitudes of 1400m.
+There is a single record of a huhu beetle caught in the Kermadecs on Raoul Island.
+Visiting researchers have searched rotting wood for signs of huhu beetle larvae, but none were found, indicating that it has not established on the island.
+Because of this, it has been assumed that the specimen was from untreated wood brought to the island and used for construction.

 Behaviour

-The beetles are nocturnal and are attracted by the lights of dwellings as noted by Hudson in 1892 "it is greatly attracted to light, and this propensity frequently leads it on summer evenings to invade ladies' drawing-rooms, when its sudden and noisy arrival is apt to cause much needless consternation amongst the inmates".
+The beetles are nocturnal and are attracted by the lights of dwellings.
 They have powerful mandibles, which can produce a painful bite.

-Adult females of P. reticularis produce an olfactory cue which attract adult males to the female.
+Adult females of P. reticularis produce an olfactory cue which attracts adult males to the female.
 Adult individuals of both sexes will show a display behaviour if disturbed with the head jutting forward, mandibles opening to their full extent, antennae flailing and the head being raised and lowered.
 High intensity displays between individuals may lead to combat with preliminary grappling occurring with fore legs which usually results in an individual being thrown onto its back.
 Any object coming into contact with the mandibles is seized frequently resulting in the loss of appendages.

+Gut microbiome

+In one study, the gut of huhu beetles was found to harbour a diverse range of microorganisms such as Acidobacteriaceae, Burkholderiaceae and Enterobacteriaceae.
+It was inferred that a large proportion of the microorganisms detected were involved in the digestion process.

+The gut microbiome diversity is also dependent on the food source the larvae has access to.
+When fed on a diet of just cotton, a cellulose rich food source, the gut microbiome develops a high abundance of cellulose degraders.
+Conversely, when given a diet of pine wood, the gut microbiome had a high level of microorganisms such as Scheffersomyces, which are known to digest plant cell walls.